 The IRA Deductibility Rule Federal Employees Misread

 Because federal employees are covered by a workplace retirement plan (the TSP), many assume they cannot deduct a traditional IRA contribution.
-That assumption is often wrong for the household.
+That assumption is often wrong when applied to the household as a whole.

 In 2026, a spouse who does not participate in a workplace retirement plan can deduct a full traditional IRA contribution if household MAGI is below $242,000, with the deduction phasing out entirely at $252,000.
 The IRA contribution limit for those 50 and older is $8,600 in 2026.
-This allows a high-earning federal household to add a second tax-advantaged “bucket” even if the federal employee is over their own deduction limit.
+This creates a second tax-advantaged savings bucket for high-earning federal households, even when the federal employee has exceeded their own personal deduction threshold.

-The federal employees themselves face a tighter phase-out: for 2026, married filers covered by a plan see their deduction phase out between $123,000 and $143,000.
-Many mid-career GS employees still fall within these ranges and may qualify for at least a partial deduction.
+The employees themselves face a tighter phase-out window.
+For 2026, married filers who are covered by a workplace retirement plan see their own IRA deduction phase out between $129,000 and $149,000.
+Many mid-career GS employees fall within this range and may still qualify for at least a partial deduction on their own contribution.

 Contribution and Allocation Steps for the 2026 Plan Year

-- Maximize the Window: If you are in the age 60–63 bracket, adjust your payroll contributions to hit the $35,750 ceiling.
-If you are a high-earner, ensure your HR system is set to direct these catch-ups to the Roth TSP to comply with the 2026 mandatory provision.
+- Maximize the Window: If you are in the age 60-63 bracket, adjust your payroll contributions to reach the $35,750 ceiling.
+High earners above the $150,000 prior-year wage threshold should confirm that their agency payroll system is routing catch-up contributions to the Roth TSP side, as required under the 2026 mandatory Roth provision.

-- Spousal Coordination: Compare your 2026 MAGI against the new $242,000 threshold.
-Utilizing a deductible traditional IRA for a non-covered spouse remains one of the most overlooked ways for federal families to lower their 2026 tax bill.
+- Spousal Coordination: Compare your 2026 MAGI against the new $242,000 threshold for a non-covered spouse.
+A deductible traditional IRA contribution for a spouse not covered by any workplace plan is one of the most consistently overlooked ways for federal households to reduce their current-year tax bill, and the 2026 limit of $8,600 (for those 50 and older) makes it meaningfully larger than it was just a few years ago.